sadlil/gologger/README.md

 Developed:

-    - Colored Log into Console
+    - Colored and Simple Log into Console
+    - File Logging
 Developing:

-    - File Logging support
     - Elasticsearch logging support
+    - MySQL logging support

 How to Get: